FaizRasool/threetiertemplate/README.md

 Overview
 ========

- This document provides guidance and automation scripts to deliver a Microsoft Azure three-tier web based workload that is classified as United Kingdom UK-OFFICIAL.
+ This document provides guidance and automation scripts to deliver a Microsoft Azure three-tier web based workload that aligns to United Kingdom UK-OFFICIAL classification and NCSC guidance.

  Using an Infrastructure as Code approach, the set of [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview)